truflation/quickstart/README.md

 truflation server into a integer.

-If you wish to have your contract runnable via ethereum use [solt](https://github.com/hjubb/solt) to generate a json file and upload this file to the verify and publish contracts feature of eitherscan.
+If you wish to have your contract runnable via ethereum use [solt](https://github.com/hjubb/solt) to generate a json file and upload this file to the verify and publish contracts feature of etherscan.

 # Sample web3 frontend